Category Archives: Techniques & methodology

 Figure 2.
 Rainfall records at the site over three growing seasons from December 2019 to May 2022 (Blue bars is rainfall recorded at East St, Cooma; the red line the mean rainfall recorded at the Cooma Visitor’s Centre).

-Outcomes to date.
+Results to date.
 While the site is far from fully recovered and works will be ongoing, results to date are encouraging.
 Figures 1 and 3 are three of many before and after photo pairs that compare the condition of all subsites prior to work with native plant recovery by January 2022 –24 months after the first drought-breaking rains.
 (Also see multiple photos at https://youtu.be/wjNviPl-MqY .)
 The condition classifications prior to works and at 3 seasons after works are shown in Figure 4.

 In general most sites appear to have moved up in condition by at least one class; there is now substantially more area of medium to high condition after treatment compared to prior to treatment.
 However this result is still somewhat uncertain as the degree to which some of the Hare’s-foot Clover may have matured prior to spraying is unclear.
 The test of condition will be in Spring during the next above-average rainfall year.